 In October 1642, King Charles left Shrewsbury to march his army to London where he intended to confront the Parliamentarian army.
 The King unexpectedly encountered Parliamentary forces near Edge Hill.
 On 23 October, he descended the steep slope to engage in what was to be the first major battle of the English Civil War.
 Around 1500 combatants died and many others from both sides left the killing fields either to flee or to loot.
 After an inconclusive result, King Charles continued onward.

 At the farm turn right onto the short metalled lane.
 At the T junction with another lane, turn left down to the A422 at Sun Rising Hill.

 Turn right on to the A422, taking great care since there is no pedestrian footway.
-Follow the verge and cross the minor road on the corner until you reach the green and white topped gate on the left.
+Follow the verge and cross the minor road on the corner until you reach the green and white topped gate on the right.
 Walk along the boundary wall and through the gate.

 The A422 heads towards the Castle Inn, about a mile away.
 It reputedly marks the spot where King Charles' army descended the steep escarpment slope to engage Parliamentary forces at Edge Hill.
 The tower at the inn was constructed to mark the 100th anniversary of the battle.